Maranjab Desert

-The Maranjab Desert is a desert region located in the northern part of Aran and Bidgol County, in Isfahan Province, central Iran.
+The Maranjab Desert (کویر مرنجاب) is a desert region located in the northern part of Aran and Bidgol County, in Isfahan province, central Iran.
 It is part of the Dasht-e Kavir basin and is characterized by sand dunes, salt pans, and seasonal wetlands.
-The area contains historical structures such as the Shah Abbasi Caravanserai, constructed in the 17th century.
+The area contains historical structures such as the Maranjab Caravansarai, constructed in 1603.
 Despite its arid conditions, the desert supports salt-tolerant vegetation and various species of wildlife, including reptiles and birds.
 The region is also a site of recreational activities, though concerns have been raised about the environmental impact of tourism.

 History

-A notable historical structure within the desert is the Shah Abbasi Caravanserai, constructed during the reign of Shah Abbas I in the early 17th century.
+A notable historical structure within the desert is the Maranjab Caravansarai, constructed during the reign of Abbas the Great in 1603.
 Situated on the former Silk Road, the caravanserai functioned as a stopover for traders and travelers crossing the desert.
 It is square in shape, covers an area of 3,500 m², and contains 29 rooms.

 A freshwater well is located approximately 5 km east of the caravanserai.
 Despite the arid environment, the water is potable due to natural sand filtration, which removes salt content.
 The region also contains numerous qanat, traditional subterranean aqueducts designed to transport water from mountainous areas to arid zones.
 Over 1680 km of qanat tunnels have been documented in Aran and Bidgol County.
 These systems are increasingly being replaced by deep wells and modern irrigation techniques, contributing to overdrafting and soil salinization.